dileepadev/dileepa.dev/README.md

 ## 🚀 Deployment

 - This website is hosted on [Vercel](https://vercel.com/), a cloud platform for static sites and Serverless Functions.
-- Any changes pushed to the `main` branch will be automatically deployed to [dileepabandara-dev.vercel.app](https://dileepabandara-dev.vercel.app/).
+- Any changes pushed to the `main` branch will be automatically deployed to [dileepabandara.dev](https://dileepabandara.dev/).
+- Any changes pushed to the `dev` branch will be automatically deployed to [preview.dileepabandara.dev](https://preview.dileepabandara.dev/).

 ## 🍃 Branches